urtzienriquez/ewl/README.md

 # ewl
 Evaporative Water Loss

-Calculations to calculate evaporative water loss and skin resistance of frogs or salamanders.
-These parameters are required: pars
+R code to compute evaporative water loss and skin resistance of frogs or salamanders measured in air flow chambers (see REF for experimental protocol).

+These parameters are required:

+*par1
+*par2